 One of the most exciting recent developments in physics has been the application of quantum physics to new technologies and the Sussex Centre for Quantum Technologies is one of the world's leading centres for research in this area.
-This theory PhD project will focus on the use of quantum effects in radar systems to improve their sensitivity or allow them to operate covertly.
+This PhD project will focus on the use of quantum effects in radar systems to improve their sensitivity or allow them to operate covertly.
+It is a theory project but will link to experimental work at Sussex.